fenok/react-router-typesafe-routes/README.md

 -   `getPlain()` transforms the given value from `TOriginal` into `TPlain`.

 -   `getTyped()` tries to get `TRetrieved` from the given value and throws if that's impossible.
-The given `plainValue` is typed as `unknown` to emphasize that it may differ from what was returned by `getPlan()` (it may be absent or invalid).
+The given `plainValue` is typed as `unknown` to emphasize that it may differ from what was returned by `getPlain()` (it may be absent or invalid).
 Note that the library catches this error and returns `undefined` instead.

 -   `isArray` is a helper flag specific for `URLSearchParams`, so we know when to `.get()` and when to `.getAll()`.